Big Ben, Buckingham Palace, red double-decker buses, and afternoon teas top our list on the…

 11 Cadogan Gardens is a 5-star boutique hotel based in the heart of Chelsea and Knightsbridge in a quiet neighborhood.
 Hotel guests are fascinated by the myriad of hallways, staircases from what was formerly four Victorian town houses built by Lord Chelsea in the late 19th century.

-General Manager Soliman Khaddour shared, “This property was a much-loved home away from home for traveling Victorian aristocrats and politicians of the era.
+General Manager Ian Richardson shared, “This property was a much-loved home away from home for traveling Victorian aristocrats and politicians of the era.
 Today, 11 Cadogan Gardens is a member of Relais & Chateaux and part of Iconic Luxury Hotels, a collection of England’s finest iconic hotels.”

 We arrived by the Underground at Sloane’s Square Station, and walked down Pavilion Road, a beautiful mews street with a Chelsea village vibe, lined with artisan food shops, boutiques and cafes.

-Dining: We had our breakfast in the Hans’ Bar & Grill, open for all-day dining.
-Head Chef Luke Phillips creates a seasonal menu, rooted in British produce and influenced by his classical skills.
-Afternoon Tea is served in the afternoons in The Drawing Room.
+Dining: We had our breakfast in Hans’ Bar & Grill, open for all-day dining.
+The seasonal menu is rooted in British produce.
+Afternoon Tea is served in The Drawing Room.
 For cocktails, visit the intimate Chelsea Bar with its dramatic décor.

 TIP!
 Guests have access to the Cadogan Gardens, opposite the hotel – be sure to enjoy!